Healthdirect Free Australian health advice you can count on.

 • It is an emergency and needs treatment in hospital.

-• Don’t give honey to babies under 12 months, as this can put them at risk of botulism.
+• Don't give honey to babies under 12 months of age, as this can put them at risk of botulism.

 What is botulism?

-Botulism is a serious illness that causes paralysis (meaning that you are unable to move your muscles).
+Botulism is a serious illness that causes paralysis (meaning that you can't move your muscles).
 It is caused by a toxin (poison) produced by the bacteria clostridium botulinum.
-The toxin can severely damage your nerves, and can cause death.
+The toxin can severely damage your nerves and can cause death.

 Bacteria spores (cells) are present in soil, dust, and some foods.
-The toxin is sometimes found in food that has not been prepared or stored safely.
+The toxin is sometimes found in food that has not been prepared safely.

 Botulism is very rare.
-It usually affects one person a year in Australia.
+It usually affects one person each year in Australia.

 What are the symptoms of botulism?